Battle of Romani: Prelude

 No major ground operations were carried out during these midsummer months, the Ottoman garrisons in the Sinai being scattered and out of reach of the British forces.
-But constant patrolling and reconnaissance were carried out from Romani to Ogratina, to Bir el Abd and on 16 May to Bir Bayud, 19 mi south-east of Romani, on 31 May to Bir Salmana 22 mi east north-east of Romani by the New Zealand Mounted Rifle Brigade, when they covered 100 km in 36 hours.
+Constant patrolling and reconnaissance were carried out from Romani to Ogratina, to Bir el Abd and on 16 May to Bir Bayud, 19 mi south-east of Romani, on 31 May to Bir Salmana 22 mi east north-east of Romani by the New Zealand Mounted Rifle Brigade, when they covered 100 km in 36 hours.
 These patrols concentrated on an area of great strategic importance to large military formations wishing to move across the Sinai along the northern route.
 Here water was freely available in a large area of oases which extends from Dueidar, 15 mi from Kantara on the Suez Canal, along the Darb es Sultani (the old caravan route), to Salmana 52 mi away.

 Between 10 and 14 June, the last water source on the central route across the Sinai Peninsula was destroyed by the Mukhsheib column.
 This column, consisting of engineers and units of the 3rd Light Horse Brigade, the Bikaner Camel Corps, and the Egyptian Camel Transport Corps drained 5000000 gal of water from pools and cisterns in the Wadi Mukhsheib and sealed the cisterns.
-This action effectively narrowed the area in which Ottoman offensives might be expected to the coastal or northern route across the Sinai Peninsula.
+This action narrowed the area in which Ottoman offensives might be expected to the coastal or northern route across the Sinai Peninsula.

 Ottoman aircraft attacked the Suez Canal twice during May, dropping bombs on Port Said.
-British aircraft bombed the town and aerodrome at El Arish on 18 May and 18 June, and bombed all the Ottoman camps on a front of 45 mi parallel to the canal on 22 May.
-By the middle of June, the No. 1 Australian Squadron, Australian Flying Corps, had begun active service, with "B" Flight at Suez performing reconnaissance.
+British aircraft bombed the town and aerodrome at El Arish on 18 May and 18 June and bombed all the Ottoman camps on a front of 45 mi parallel to the canal on 22 May.
+By the middle of June, the 1Squadron, Australian Flying Corps, had begun active service, with "B" Flight at Suez performing reconnaissance.
 On 9 July, "A" Flight was stationed at Sherika in Upper Egypt, with "C" Flight based at Kantara.